 Anderson appeared in Gone With the Wind as a character named Uncle Peter but was virtually unrecognizable due to wearing "old man" makeup.

-Anderson is buring at Evergreen Cemetary in Los Angeles.
+Anderson is interred at Evergreen Cemetery in Los Angeles, California.

 Anderson was belatedly inducted into the Radio Hall of Fame in 2001.